tiru18324/Analyzing-Customer-Churn-In-Power-BI/README.md

 # Analyzing-Customer-Churn-In-Power-BI
 ---

+- Understanding the meta data gives a good grip over the data you are going to handle.

 # Meta data Information
 ![Screenshot (185)](https://github.com/tiru18324/Analyzing-Customer-Churn-In-Power-BI/assets/71921628/6e050c5b-9873-4dde-b5ff-0e088ca31abe)

 # Exploratory Analysis:

+---

 ## Step 1 : To create measures and columns
   - we start by creating 2 measures Count of Customers and count of unique customers both are same.
   - Next step we calculate the churn rate with the column churn label having parameters "yes" or "no"
   - In order to calculate churn rate we have to calculate churned customers and apply this formula.
   - `churn rate=churned customers/Total no of customers`
   - it shows the churn rate is **26.86%**.

 ## Step 2: Investigating Churn Reasons:
   - Created a column chart to of why customers churned.
+  - Top 20 Reasons on Why customers are churning more.

   ![Screenshot (186)](https://github.com/tiru18324/Analyzing-Customer-Churn-In-Power-BI/assets/71921628/88ec79c1-616d-41e8-b583-f57a325ed35f)
   - By seeing this column chart we can say that **16.87% of our customers leaved** because competitor made better offer it means that we are **not competitive enough** and also 16.54% have left they have better devices both reasong having the same percentages tells that we need to work on our devices, 11% have left they **didn't got the support from the support person** telling we need to work on support persons too